mrbubbles-src/bubbles-expres-generator/README.md

 - **(Supabase) PostgreSQL + Drizzle ORM + TypeScript**
 - **MongoDB (Atlas) + Mongoose ODM + TypeScript**
-- _(Vanilla JavaScript variants coming soon)_
+- **(Supabase) PostgreSQL + Drizzle ORM + JavaScript**
+- **MongoDB (Atlas) + Mongoose ODM + JavaScript**

 ## 📁 Output

 A new folder will be created with the generated code based on your selections.
+If the current directory is not empty, you'll be prompted whether to overwrite it or choose a new name.
 After that, dependencies will be installed automatically.

 Once it's done, you can start your project with: